KOSASIH/PromoteOneself/README.md

 Signs with a type of 'target' set the player's target to the one specified by the third line of the sign.

 Signs with a type of 'sign' are used by aims with a type of 'sign': when a player clicks on one of these signs, the player completes the aim specified by the third line of the sign.

+Signs with a type of 'aim' are used to make a player achieve an aim, regardless of whether the player has met the aim completion condition or not.
+When a player clicks on one of these signs, the player completes the aim specified by the third line of the sign.

+The sign id should match one defined in the signs.yml file; it is used to set the maximum number of times a player can use the sign.
+Specifying an id for a sign is optional; if no id is required, the fourth line of a sign should be left blank.